Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Brachytherapy is a treatment for cancer.
 Implants are used that attack the tumor from inside the body.
 This treatment can help slow the growth of a tumor.
 It can help relieve pain and other symptoms caused by the tumor.
-Read this sheet to learn more about this treatment and what to expect.

 This treatment uses small implants (also called sources).
 They are placed into the tumor or nearby tissue.
 Sources give off radiation.
 With low-dose rate (LDR) brachytherapy, the implants stay in the body for hours or days and then are removed.
 With high-dose rate (HDR) brachytherapy, the implants stay in the body for several minutes and then are removed.
 With permanent brachytherapy, implants that give off a low dose of radiation are used.
 They are not removed.
 With time, the radiation lessens, then stops completely.

 Brachytherapy can kill healthy cells in addition to cancer cells.
 This can lead to side effects, such as fatigue.
 Many side effects affect only the area where the radiation is given.
 For instance, if the breast is treated, skin on the breast may become red and dry.
 Your doctor can tell you more about what side effects you may expect.